Abderrazzak Jadid: Career

 Jadid started his career on the youth team at Brescia.
 After playing on loan for Lumezzane of Serie C1, he made his debut on 15 September 2002, against Piacenza.
-He was loaned out again in January 2005, to Pisa of Serie C1.
+In January 2005, he was loaned out again, this time to Pisa also in Serie C1.

-In summer 2005, he returned to Brescia, but at Serie B. He just played once before being loaned to league rival Pescara.
+In summer 2005, Jadid returned to Brescia, but at Serie B. He played only one match before being loaned to league rival Pescara.

 Jadid returned to Brescia in the summer of 2006, but after playing just 6 games in the 2007-08 season he was loaned out again in January 2008 to league rival Bari.
-He returned to Brescia in July 2008, but has played only once in the 2008–09 season so far.
+He returned to Brescia in July 2008, but has played only once in the 2008–09 season.

 In October 2009, he signed a 2-year contract with Salernitana.